Wire-Network/wire-cdt/docs/migrating-from-antelope.md

 The `db_store_i64` / `db_find_i64` / `db_idx64_*` / `db_idx128_*` / `db_idx256_*` /
 `db_idx_double_*` / `db_idx_long_double_*` intrinsics do not exist on Wire.
-The chain exports none of them.
-Today a contract declaring one still *links*, because CDT's `imports/cdt.imports.in` is handed to `wasm-ld` as `--allow-undefined-file` and still lists them, so the failure surfaces at deploy; once [wire-cdt#112](https://github.com/Wire-Network/wire-cdt/pull/112) removes them from that list it becomes a link error instead. `<sysio/db.h>` is a stub that forwards to `<sysio/kv.h>`.
+The chain exports none of them, so a contract that reaches one fails at deploy.
+Whether it fails earlier depends on how it was declared: a plain `extern "C"` declaration links only because CDT's `imports/cdt.imports.in` is handed to `wasm-ld` as `--allow-undefined-file` and still lists these names, and [wire-cdt#112](https://github.com/Wire-Network/wire-cdt/pull/112) turns that into a link error by removing them.
+A declaration carrying `__attribute__((sysio_wasm_import))` — which is how the old `<sysio/db.h>` declared them — emits an explicit WASM import and links either way, so those keep failing at deploy.
+(The 22 `kv_*` intrinsics are the proof: none is in the allow-list, and they all link.) `<sysio/db.h>` is a stub that forwards to `<sysio/kv.h>`.
 Contract state lives in a key-value store addressed by a compile-time `table_id`.